Remmeber that actual trail conditions change day to day

 Ferry crossing the river along with sail boats and power boats.

-The orginal trail followed the sandy shores of the Neuse.
+The orginal trail followed the sandy shores of the Neuse River.
 You can still hike

 along the shore line.
 Just be on the lookout for the stairs leading to the top

 of the cliffs.
 Take the stairs and follow the short trail which will merge with

 the Neusiok Trail.
 As these stair are not maintained, use at your own risk.

 If you turn left at the merge you will end up back at Pine Cliffs

 The is the only section with some "hills" but nothing major.